schneiderfelipe/xom/README.md

 the following:
 - `Emit`: the node will be emitted but no variable will be created (default for all nodes).
 - `EmitNamed`: the node will be emitted and a variable for it will be created.
 This also triggers a call to `onEmitNamed` on the node.
 - `Skip`: the node will be skipped and no variable will be created.

 Inside both callbacks, you can modify nodes in-place, and changes will be reflected in the generated code *at compile-time*.

-By default, no variables are created at the toplevel (xom avoids creating variables and, if really needed, they are scoped by default).
+By default, no variables are created for nodes that are not requested *if not necessary* (and necessary but not requested variables are always scoped by default).
-You can force a node to have a variable at the toplevel of the generated code by returning `EmitNamed` from `onEnter`.
+If you want to reference a node inside `onEmitNamed`, you have to return `EmitNamed` from `onEnter` for that node.
-Furthermore, contigous text nodes are automatically merged unless they are forced to be referenced by a variable.
+In particular, text nodes are always merged together unless a variable is being emitted for them.

-When `onEmitCode` is called, `name` is either empty or the name of an automatically generated variable in the emitted code.
-You can use `name` to refer to the node in custom emitted code (for example, to dynamically modify the node at runtime).
+Having a variable for a node is useful for dinamically modifying the node in a separately generated code (see `examples/` and `tests/` for some simple use cases).